TaiefSiddique/TaiefSiddique/README.md

 # 💫 About Me:
-Hi 👋, I'm Taief, I'm a passionate Programmer ans Continuous Learner.
+Hi 👋, I'm Taief, I'm a passionate Programmer and Continuous Learner.
 Currently I'm working with MERN stack.
-My plan is to learn implementing microservices and later learning about deploying them.
-Very Welcome to my GitHub Profile.
+My plan is to learn about implementing microservices and later on deploying them.
+Wish me luck and a Very Welcome to my GitHub Profile.

 ## 🌐 Socials: